Events from Aug 66 to Mar 67

 Episode Three recorded on Nov 5th 1966 again used a disarmed Dalek One, and then in the final scenes of the episode it was joined by other props.

-Part five on 19th November saw the army biding its time, and the final installment recorded on 26th November was unusually shot on 35mm film rather than videotape to ease the complex process of editing the final battle.
-A number of FX dummies were constructed that comprised collapsible sections and hero components.
+Part five on 19th November saw the army biding its time, and the final instalment recorded on 26th November was unusually shot on 35mm film rather than videotape to ease the complex process of editing the final battle.

 Follow That Dalek